Majority of Canadian drivers believe investing in winter tires is important despite rising living costs

 Winter tires provide superior traction and braking on cold-weather road surfaces.
 The superior grip of today’s high-tech winter tires is the result of more flexible rubber compounds that provide superior traction even at extremely cold temperatures.
 These specialized rubber compounds coupled with sophisticated tread designs allow for greater control and braking capability on cold, dry, snow-covered, icy or slushy roads.
 Shorter stopping distances in emergency situations represent the primary safety feature of the advanced technology in today’s winter tires.
 Research detailed in the study from Traffic Injury Research Foundation (TIRF; www.tirf.ca) shows that:

 Advances in rubber compounding and tire design now offer more choice for consumers when it comes to tires for winter driving.
 Some dedicated winter tires are designed to perform better in snow, while others are designed to perform better on ice.

-While dedicated winter tires are designed specifically for winter conditions, consumers have been introduced to tires which also display the Three-Peak Mountain Snowflake Symbol, however are made to be driven in warmer months as well, while meeting the snow traction performance requirements.
+While dedicated winter tires are designed specifically for winter conditions, consumers have been introduced to all-season or all-terrain type tires which also display the Three-Peak Mountain Snowflake Symbol.
+These tires are made to be driven in warmer months as well, while meeting the minimum snow traction performance requirements.

 For the very best performance and safety in winter driving TRAC recommends dedicated tires manufactured specifically for winter road conditions.
 These tires are designed only for use during winter months and should be removed during the non-winter seasons as the tread compound is much too soft for summer driving.